Education survey: Questions, templates, and examples

 Obtain teacher and course feedback

 If a school has an amazing teacher but a not-so-amazing course, administrators need to know.
-The more positive students feel about their instructors and courses, the more likely they are to stay engaged and do well.
-A questionnaire regarding teacher performance can provide information about which instructors and courses students favor and those needing improvement.
+The more positive students feel about instructors and courses, the more likely they are to stay engaged and do well.
+A questionnaire regarding teacher performance can provide information about which instructors and courses students favor and those that need improvement.
 With quality questions, the exact changes necessary to improve teacher and course satisfaction can be determined.

 Learn more about teacher surveys